 Many organizations have started to use static source code scanners.
 While they undoubtedly have a place in a comprehensive testing program, we want to highlight some fundamental issues about why we do not believe this approach is effective when used alone.
-Static source code analysis alone cannot understand the context of semantic constructs in code, and therefore is prone to a significant number of false positives.
-This is particularly true with C and C++.
-The technology is useful in determining interesting places in the code, however significant manual effort is required to validate the findings.
-For example:
+Static source code analysis alone cannot identify issues due to flaws in the design, since it cannot understand the context in which the code is constructed.
+Source code analysis tools are useful in determining security issues due to coding errors, however significant manual effort is required to validate the findings.